lopozz/stt-toolkit/README.md

 # 💬 stt-toolkit
-Handy scripts to evaluate STT models.
+Handy scripts to run and evaluate STT models.

 ## 🛠 Installation & Setup
 Install the Python Library